-In this paper the novel AMAIX aprroach for the inference performance estimation of DLAs was proposed and evaluated.
-AMAIX's design allows for generic representation of DLAs, due to its configurable scaling factors.
+In this paper the novel AMAIX aproach for the inference performance estimation of DLAs was proposed and evaluated.
+AMAIX's design allows for a generic representation of DLAs, due to its configurable scaling factors.
 Its per layer modeling approach is a reasonable compromise between model complexity and accuracy as shown in the detailed case study.
-For the NVDLA, the model predicted the inference time with an accuracy of 88% for AlexNet and 98% for LeNet compared to an accurate RTL emulation.
-In addition it was shown, that AMAIX can be used for design space exploration, especially since it can be evaluated several orders of magnitude faster than a Verilog or SystemC simulation.
+In case the accuracy is considered not high enough, it was shown that layers can be further split up using a divide-and-conquer paradigm, to which the Roofline model is then applied again.
+As shown in the conducted case-study using the NVDLA, the layer-wise AIMAX model predicted the inference time with an accuracy of 88% for AlexNet and 98% for LeNet compared to an accurate RTL emulation.
+For AlexNet the accuracy can be increased to 98% by using the more detailed model.
+In addition, it was shown that AMAIX can be used for design space exploration, especially since it can be evaluated several orders of magnitude faster than a Verilog or SystemC simulation.